 BACK TESTING – AN IMPORTANT CONSIDERATION

 Back testing essentially means applying your trading strategy to a range of historical market data points in order to work out how it would perform if you ran it today.
 Although prior performance is, of course, never a guaranteed indicator of how a market may perform in the future, it is an important part of understanding how a market develops, and working out which events trigger which outcomes.
 Given the importance of analysing a market or an instrument’s previous performance in this way, it’s likely that almost every CFD strategy will involve back testing to some degree.

 Top 3 Forex Broker Comparison

 Outsourcing Your Strategy Choices – A Wise Move?

-In recent years, it’s become possible for CFD traders, especially new ones, or those without much experience, to mimic the strategies of other trades in a practice known as “social trading”.
-Broker sites such as eToro offer this functionality, and it’s certainly one way to save a bit of time.
-By relying on other traders to make the strategic decisions, you can benefit when they profit – and lose out when they do, too.
+In recent years, it’s become possible for CFD traders, especially new or inexperienced ones, to mimic the strategies of other trades in a practice known as ‘social trading’.
+Broker sites such as eToro offer this function, and it’s certainly one way to save some time.
+By relying on other, more experienced traders to make the strategic decisions, you can benefit when they profit – and of course lose out when they do, too.
 You can select traders who match your own attitudes to trading for maximum customisation.

-If you have a high appetite for risk, for example, you can filter out traders who have exclusively low risk strategies, while you can also see the past performance of each trader and use this information to make a decision about whether or not to emulate them.
-It’s worth remembering that outsourcing your trading in this way is in itself a strategic decision, it’s one that requires you to think carefully about the pros and cons of the decision, and you should only do it if you’re fully convinced that mimicking a trader is the right way to go compared to developing a CFD portfolio of your own.
+If you have a high appetite for risk, for example, you can filter out traders who have exclusively low risk strategies, while you can also see the past performance of each trader and use this information to make a decision about whether or not to follow them and copy their trades.
+It’s worth remembering that outsourcing your trading in this way is in itself a strategic decision.
+It is one that requires you to think carefully about the pros and cons, and you should only do it if you’re fully convinced that mimicking a trader is the right way to go – compared to developing a CFD portfolio and strategy of your own.